Chromatophore/h8-2-Carry-Flag/README.md

 - Z C : select & latch left and right foot
 - X : select body (when limb is valid)
 - 2 : cancel current limb movement
+- 4 : Show a cool map to help you find where to go, or see how high you are
 - (Controls will vary if you use the onscreen keypad)
 ## Goal
 Reach the top of the mountain.
+It's just over 120 height units high.
 There is an ending.
 There is no timer or points.

 If you would like to see the ending again, but hate climbing, you [can watch here it in gif format](art%20resources/h8_ending.gif)
 ## Rules